Sue: Are we underwater this week?

 Sue: It’s Greg!

 Me: Yes.
-Now what would Greg do?
+What would Greg do?

 Sue: That’s Ingrid Pitt?
 The Ingrid Pitt?
 The one with the enormous tits?

-Speaking of outfits…
+And speaking of outfits…

 Sue: Why is Tegan walking around in a beach towel?